Shop Paradigm Gallery

 To ensure the safety of you and others in the Gallery, we are adhering to the following guidelines:

-- A face mask is required.
+- A face mask is recommended.

 - Please sanitize your hands before entering the gallery.
 Our team is taking the initiative to thoroughly clean high-traffic surface areas daily, but we ask that you help do your part since most of our items/artwork cannot be sanitized.